ildoonet/cutmix/README.md

 - [issue #4] lambda values(sizes of crop regions) are randomly chosen, even within the same batch.
 - (TODO) Easy to install and use on your existing project.

+Hence, there may be slightly-improved training results also.

 ## Requirements

 - python3